nagars/Waveform-V1.0/README.md

 ## Knowledge Base Required

 - MPLAB IDE

     MPLAB is microchips IDE for PIC and now several AVR MCU's.
-It has all the standarc IDE features including project management and Debugging.
+It has all the standard IDE features including project management and Debugging.
 Microchip has it's own HAL called Harmony.
 I deliberately chose not to use it as I wanted a deeper understanding of the PIC's features.

 - C programming language